Kariusdi/CDTI-Community/README.md

 <uo>

 <h3>Short description</h3>
-<p>Community board website with the responsive website and simple using for CDTI students include CPE and DDT students for sharing some experiences or questions to the others.
+<p>Community board with the responsive website and simple using for CDTI students include CPE and DDT students.
+For sharing some experiences or questions to the others.
 Provide you to get an answer from your question and more.
 Enjoy!</p>